 The importance of stock checking

-No matter what kind of business is, stock taking is an important activity that must be done from time to time.
+No matter what kind of business is, it is an important activity that must be done from time to time.
 This activity is to avoid theft possibility or embezzlement done by your staff.

-In several companies, stock taking is done to recognize the company development.
+In several companies, stock-taking is done to recognize the company’s development.
 The increasing number of items in the warehouse, accompanied by the rapid ins and outs of goods in the warehouse is a sign that the company is developing nicely.

 There is no standard about the best time to do stock-taking.
-Once a month, every three months, or up to six months depends on the policies of each company.
+Once a month, every three months, or up to six months depending on the policies of each company.

 On average, more companies do it every three or four months.
 The reason is that the implementation process does take a lot of time to do.

 How to do stock taking

 Before running a stock-taking, it’s a good thing to pay attention to things you must prepare, such as the following: